 Coordinated by the Employment Related Services Association (ERSA), hundreds of employment support centres and employers are throwing open their doors to raise awareness about what they do to help people into work.

 The NHS across England is celebrating the work of its local staff and jobseekers in a variety of ways.
 Staff are using the day to showcase the successes of employment support across the country and the tremendous efforts made by the jobseekers they support.

 The day is a great opportunity to celebrate the vital and valuable contributions these individuals go on to make to patient care and service delivery.

-Laura Roberts, director - north at Health Education England, said: “We are very proud of all that the NHS does to support people to start or progress their careers in healthcare.
+Laura Roberts, director of skills development and participation at Health Education England, said: “We are very proud of all that the NHS does to support people to start or progress their careers in healthcare.

-"Last year, more than 80,000 individuals undertook work experience, work-related learning, an employability programme or an apprenticeship within the NHS in England, benefiting both the individuals involved and employers.
+"Last year, more individuals than ever - around 157,000! - undertook work experience, work-related learning, an employability programme or an apprenticeship within the NHS in England, benefiting both the individuals involved and employers.
 We will continue to offer a range of opportunities that match jobseekers with the needs of employers.”

 Read our stories

 S has *Down’s Syndrome.
 He was very nervous when he first joined Project Choice, but grew in confidence as soon as he started his placements.
 Read his story.